The Great British Bake Off stars and their beautiful kitchens

 Martha Collison

-Great British Bake Off’s youngest ever contestant Martha Collison was just 17 when she competed in the iconic tent in 2014.
+The Great British Bake Off’s youngest ever contestant, Martha Collison, was just 17 when she competed in the iconic tent in 2014.

-She reached the quarter finals but went on to release two cookery books and has a monthly column in Waitrose Weekend.
+She reached the quarter finals and went on to release two cookery books and has a monthly column in Waitrose Weekend.

-Her marriage to husband Michael Haywood in 2019 was attended by several of her fellow series five contestants, reports say.
+Her marriage to husband Michael Haywood in 2019 was attended by several of her fellow series five contestants.
 Martha gave birth to her first child in April 2024.

 Martha Collison

-With traditional shaker-style cupboards, a wooden worktop and white herringbone tiles, it’s a charming stylish space.
+With traditional shaker-style cupboards and a wooden worktop, it’s a charming stylish space.
 She stores her larger appliances on an IKEA unit, and has an entire cupboard full of cake tins.

 “I love handmade ceramics and splatterware,” she says.
 “So have gathered a lovely little collection from antique shops and independent artists over the years.”